NITK-Racing/website/readme.md

 - A subscription service has been implemented for the users to get updates about the latest editions of our monthly newsletter 'PITSTOP'.

-- Google Maps Api has been used to embed a google map the diplays the location of National Institute Of Technology,Karnataka.
+- Google Maps API has been used to embed a google map the diplays the location of National Institute Of Technology, Karnataka.

 - Embedding youtube video links to display the videos uploaded on the NITKRacing youtube channel.